Reference Parameters

 Example: The value 9 enables Basic128Rsa15 + Basic256Sha256.

 Basic128Rsa15 (value 1) is deprecated and disabled in modern OPC UA stacks.
-For production environments, only Basic256Sha256 (8) or Aes256Sha256RsaPss (16) should be used.
+For production environments, use only Basic256Sha256 (8) or Aes256Sha256RsaPss (16).

 security_mode